nftstorage/nft.storage/packages/api/README.md

 We write Uploaded CARs to both S3 and R2 in parallel.
 The R2 Bucket is bound to the worker as `env.CARPARK`.
 The API docs for an R2Bucket instance are here: https://developers.cloudflare.com/r2/runtime-apis/#bucket-method-definitions

 We key our R2 uploads by CAR CID, and record them in the DB under `upload.backup_urls`.
 The URL prefix for CARs in R2 is set by the `env.CARPARK_URL`.
 This is currently pointing to a subdomain on web3.storage which we could configure when we need direct http access to the bucket, but does not exist at time of writing.

+## Pickup

+We use [pickup](https://github.com/web3-storage/pickup) to fetch DAGs from IPFS and save them to a bucket where E-IPFS can index them.
+It provides a subset of the ipfs-cluster api for `GET /pins` and `POST /pins` that we use as the backend for the [pinning service](https://ipfs.github.io/pinning-services-api-spec/) implementation.

+- `PICKUP_URL` defines the service enpoint to use, and is set in the wrangler.toml.
+- `PICKUP_BASIC_AUTH_TOKEN` must be set as a secret in the env.

+For local dev, we use a local ipfs-cluster container for the same service.